 - Dust your rolling pin with flour, then roll the dough into roughly a 18×14-inch rectangle.
 If the dough springs back too much, lest rest 5-10 minutes and try again.

 - Spread softened butter across the entire surface of the dough.
-Sprinkle sugar and spice mixture evenly on top, stopping a ½-inch short of the edges.
+Sprinkle sugar and spice mixture evenly on top, stopping a ½-inch short of one long edge.

-- Starting with the long side, roll the dough into a log.
-Be sure to press gently as you roll so your swirl stays tight.
+- Starting with the other long side, roll the dough into a log (towards the side with no filling).
+Be sure to press gently as you roll so your swirl stays tight and your seam seals.

 - Using a serrated knife or a length of thread, trim the edges of the dough to reveal your spirals and then cut into eight 2-inch sections.
 (So you should have enough to trim ~1 inch on each side.)
 I start by cutting the log in half, and then continue cutting each piece in half until I have eight.
 So cut the log into the halves, the halves into quarters, and then the quarters into eighths.